Dortmund: Hörde on Lake Phoenix

 Hörde is borough in the south of the city of Dortmund.
 Originally Hörde was a separate town (until 1929) and was founded by the Counts of Mark in opposition to their principal enemy, the town of Dortmund.
 In 1388, the "Großen Dortmunder Fehde" (great feud of Dortmund) took place, where the city of Dortmund battled against the alliance of surrounding towns.
-The struggle ended in 1390, with defeat for Hörde and its allies of Herdecke, Witten, Bochum, Castrop, Lünen, Unna und Schwerte.
+The struggle ended in 1390, with defeat for Hörde and its allies of Herdecke, Witten, Bochum, Castrop, Lünen, Unna, and Schwerte.
 Today Hörde is a part of Dortmund with restored old buildings combined with modern architecture.
 The Hörder Burg (Hörde castle) was built in the 12th century and is located in the east of the town, close to the Emscher and Lake Phoenix.

 Lake Phoenix was one of the largest urban redevelopment projects in Europe.
 On the area of the former blast furnace and steel plant site of ThyssenKrupp newly formed and developed a new urban resident and recreational area 3 km from the city centre of Dortmund.
 The development of the Phoenix See area cost €;170 million.
 The lake is 1.2 km long directed to east–west and 320 meters wide in north–south direction.
 The water surface area of 24 acres is larger than the Hamburg Alster.
 Lake Phoenix is a shallow water lake with a depth of 3 to 4 meters and a capacity of around 600,000 cubic meters.
 Attractive high priced residential areas were thus created on the southern and northern sides of the Lake.
 On the western lakeside, the existing district centre of Hörde is enlarged by a city port and a mixed functional urban area.

 Companies with agencies and offices on the lakefront include: